Skip to content

 +----[SHA256]-----+

 Transfer the public key from the client to the server.
-Make sure to replace the administrator name and IP address according to your own setup:
+Make sure to replace the administrator name and IP address according to your own setup, and provide the gofossadmin password when prompted (not the SSH passphrase!):

 ssh-copy-id gofossadmin@192.168.1.100